 As a consequence, the semantic function of a $P$-automaton is a homomorphism of commutative $\Q$-algebras~(\cref{lem:polynomial automata:homomorphism}), achieving full abstraction.
 This generalises the result of Boreale and Gorla~\cite[Lemma 3.6 and Theorem 3.7]{BorealeGorla:CONCUR:2021} in three respects: \begin{inparaenum}[(a)] \item we do not require well-behavedness (which is implied by the \BAC~property), \item we do not require multiplicative identities, and \item we work over arbitrary alphabets. \end{inparaenum}

-We remark that multiplicative identities are tangential in our approach (we do not need them for the bulk of our results, which are thus stronger).
-Nonetheless, we provide a complete characterisation of the \BAC~$P$-products admitting a multiplicative identity in~\cref{sec:multiplicative identity}.
+While multiplicative identities are tangential in our approach (we do not need them for the bulk of our results, which are thus stronger), nonetheless we provide a complete characterisation of the \BAC~$P$-products admitting a multiplicative identity in~\cref{sec:multiplicative identity}.

-\paragraph{Third challenge: The equivalence problem.}
+\subparagraph*{Third challenge: The equivalence problem.}

-We observe that ideal compatibility is satisfied by every simple product rule, and thus, by \cref{cor:classification}, by the product rule $P$ of every $\BAC$ $P$-product.
-This yields decidability of the equivalence problem, which is our second main contribution. \begin{restatable}[Decidability]{theorem}{thmDecidability} The equivalence problem for finite-variable polynomial $P$-automata over finite alphabets is decidable for every \BAC~$P$-product. \end{restatable}
+We observe that ideal compatibility is satisfied by every simple product rule, and thus, by \cref{cor:classification}, by every \BAC~$P$-product.
+This yields decidability of the equivalence problem, which is our other main contribution. \begin{restatable}[Decidability]{theorem}{thmDecidability} The equivalence problem for finite-variable polynomial $P$-automata over finite alphabets is decidable for every \BAC~$P$-product. \end{restatable}

 This subsumes known decidability for Hadamard~\cite[Theorem 4]{BenediktDuffSharadWorrell:LICS:2017}, shuffle~\cite[Theorem 1]{Clemente:CONCUR:2024}, and infiltration automata~\cite[§5.A]{Clemente:LICS:2025}.
 Since Hilbert's theorem relies strongly on the fact that $\hompoly \Q X$ is a finitely generated commutative (non-unital) $\Q$-algebra, our results indicate a clear limit of Hilbert's method for deciding equivalence of $P$-automata when $P$ is not simple.